libgit2/libgit2/PROJECTS.md

     * Extract the Git tests that exercise that command
     * Convert the tests to call our emulation
     * These tests could go in examples/tests/...
-* Fix symlink support for files in the .git directory (i.e. don't overwrite the symlinks when writing the file contents back out)
 * Add hooks API to enumerate and manage hooks (not run them at this point)
     * Enumeration of available hooks
     * Lookup API to see which hooks have a script and get the script